MoneyLego/cosmos.network/content/articles/what-rewards-can-be-expected-when-staking-atoms.md

 Staking rewards come from two different sources:

-- **ATOM inflation**: The total supply of ATOM is inflated each block to reward delegators.
-The inflation rate is a global parameter calculated based on the percentage of ATOM staked.
+- **ATOM inflation**: The total supply of ATOM is inflated in each block to reward delegators.
+The inflation rate is a global calculation based on the percentage of ATOM staked.
-- **Transaction fees**: Each transaction processed by the network comes with transaction fees, that can be paid in multiple token denominations.
-These transaction fees are collected by the network and distributed to each delegator proportional to their stake.
+- **Transaction fees**: Each transaction processed by the network comes with transaction fees.
+Fees can be paid in multiple token denominations.
+Transaction fees are collected by the network and distributed to each delegator proportional to their stake.

-Staking rewards are automatically collected, but they must be actively withdrawn by delegators by sending of a transaction in order to become available.
-This can be done via [Wallets].
-Note that the [validator commission] is deduced from rewards before they are distributed.
+While staking rewards are automatically collected, the rewards must be actively withdrawn by delegators.
+Delegators use a [Wallet] to send a transaction to make the staking rewards available.
+[Validator commission] fees are deducted before staking rewards are distributed.